greymatter-io/acert/README.md

 To delete a certificate authority run the following command where FINGERPRINT is the SHA 256 fingerprint of the authority:

     acert authorities delete FINGERPRINT

+If you just want to delete everything, run:

+    rm -rf ~/.acert/*

 #### Listing